 Surgery isn’t for everyone, of course.
 Older patients, those who don’t follow an active lifestyle, and those with milder injuries may choose a more minimally invasive treatment plan.
 Nonsurgical treatments include rest, ice, crutches, and a walking boot to make sure the tendon heals properly.
 This is followed by physical therapy to strengthen the ankle and restore its mobility.

 Find Relief from Your Ruptured Achilles Tendon Now

 Achilles tendon ruptures are serious concerns.
 Luckily, treatments exist that can restore your comfort and mobility.
-To learn more, contact High Mountain Orthopedics at our convenient New Jersey locations in Wayne, Paramus, or Englewood.
+To learn more, contact High Mountain Orthopedics at our convenient New Jersey location in Wayne, NJ.